ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Reference Values might be conveyed as part of an Endorsement if the Endorser and Reference Value Provider roles are combined.

-Interactions between roles agrregated into the same entity do not necessarily use the Internet Protocol.
+Interactions between roles aggregated into the same entity do not necessarily use the Internet Protocol.
 Such interactions might use a loopback device or other IP-based communication between separate environments, but they do not have to.
 Alternative channels to convey conceptual messages include function calls, sockets, GPIO